vlfeat/matconvnet/doc/site/docs/index.md

 > [discussion group](https://groups.google.com/d/forum/matconvnet) for
 > MatConvNet users (please use this group for discussions and GitHub
 > for reporting bugs or similar). cuDNN v4 is also supported (although
 > not all v4 features are used yet).
+Sevearl pre-trained ImageNet models
+> trained with MatConvNet using the suppied *example code* are now
+> available.
 >
 > **New:** 1.0-beta16 adds VGG-Face as a [pretrained model](pretrained.md).
 >